|Bloomingfields Farm||DAYLILIES FOR BEAUTIFUL SUMMERS|

 Over 40 fruit trees, and 10 kinds of raspberries and blueberries provide permanent sustenance.
 This small-scale production of fresh produce and kitchen gardening involves around one hundred and fifty kinds of plants.
 The farm has long participated in the internationally critical Seed Savers Exchange into which it has contributed three unique vegetable varieties.

 Reliance is placed on traditional horticultural methods.
-The use of polyethylene mulches, polypropylene row covers, greenhouse growing, and irrigation, are all very minimal, and thus avoids their inherent manufacturing processes, as well as their own resource and energy components now becoming increasingly unsustainable.
+The use of polyethylene mulches and polypropylene and row covers, were abadoned several years ago, and have been fully replaced by hay from our own fields.
+Greenhouse growing, and irrigation, are all very minimal, and thus avoid their inherent manufacturing processes, as well as their own resource and energy components now becoming increasingly unsustainable.

 Fence posts for one of the sheep pasture fences are live Red Cedar trees planted deliberately over a period of two decades.
 A planting of 125 Green Ash trees in the 1980s will provide firewood in the future, and the natural regeneration of the cut stumps will perpetuate this fuel wood plot.
 Current household heating needs are met largely by selective cutting of Maples, White Ash and Swamp White Oak from several acres of farm woodland.